|

 - All children take intensive classes in

-look for every opportunity to absorb pronunciation and vocabulary from a native
+absorb English pronunciation and vocabulary from a native speaker.
+My host

-salesman he was - and still is.
+- and still is.

-I was taken to many
+- I was taken to many

 different restaurants, featuring foods from various regions of China - a